 Directly around the house are beds devoted solely to the herbs we use for making tea, from the fresh (not dried) leaves and flowers.
 The current list of plants (in the entire garden) is:

-agrimony, avocado, blackberry, catnip, chamomile, chrysanthemum, cistus, cleavers, comfrey, echinacea, evening primrose, fennel, giant hyssop, gorse, grape, guava, hawthorn, heather, hemp agrimony, honeysuckle, hyssop, jasmine, lavender, lemon balm, lemon geranium, lemon grass, lemon verbena, lime, liquorice, mallow, marigold, mexican tea, milk thistle, mint(s), mountain grape, nasturtium, nettle, olive, orange, passion fruit, peach, pennyroyal, perilla, plantain, portuguese green tea, raspberry, rosa rugosa, rosemary, rue, sage, self-heal, st john’s wort, strawberry tree, spanish tea, stevia, wild carrot, willow, wild strawberry, wormwood, yarrow.
+agrimony, avocado, blackberry, catnip, chamomile, chrysanthemum, cistus, cleavers, comfrey, echinacea, evening primrose, fennel, giant hyssop, gorse, grape, guava, hawthorn, heather, hemp agrimony, honeysuckle, hyssop, jasmine, lavender, lemon balm, lemon geranium, lemon grass, lemon verbena, lime, liquorice, mallow, marigold, mexican tea, milk thistle, mint(s), mountain grape, nasturtium, nettle, olive, orange, passion fruit, peach, pennyroyal, perilla, pine needles, plantain, portuguese green tea, raspberry, rosa rugosa, rosemary, rue, sage, self-heal, st john’s wort, strawberry tree, spanish tea, stevia, wild carrot, willow, wild strawberry, wormwood, yarrow.

 At the beginning we bought about 100 trees and shrubs.
 All from semi-local companies.
 Of those I reckon 20 have survived but none have grown any faster than trees we later started off from seed.
 Why?
 Because commercially-grown stock is raised in a totally artificial environment, so when you subsequently plant them out they suffer shock.
 If you are thinking of planting up a large area quickly, bear this in mind, and only buy from a dealer who is close by and grows outside with the minimum of inputs.
 Or better still from seed.
 A lot cheaper, very easy, and the plants have fewer problems adapting when they are finally transplanted.